-Mattye is a Director with Coats Rose, where she assists developers with tax credits and bond financing, community development, and legislative matters in Texas, Louisiana, Mississippi, Arkansas, Georgia, Colorado, Oklahoma, Kansas and U.S. Virgin Islands.
-She assists developers with strategy, securing consents, and transactional closings for Workforce Housing; Historic rehabs; and 4% and 9% LIHTC transactions.
+Mattye is a Director with Coats Rose, where she assists developers with tax credits and bond financing, community development, and legislative matters in Texas, Louisiana, Mississippi, Arkansas, Georgia, Colorado, Oklahoma, Kansas, North Carolina, Alabama, New Jersey, Massachusetts and other states.
+She assists developers with strategy, securing consents, and transactional closings for Workforce Housing; Historic rehabs; 4% and 9% LIHTC transactions and commercial endeavors.
 She assists clients with public-private ventures including use of RAD and special financing.
 Mattye has supervised the handling of diverse legal matters before federal and state courts in the areas of fair housing, tax matters, insurance, landlord/tenant issues and civil rights discrimination and construction issues.
 She has also handled the oversight of employment issues, procurement, compliance and other public housing matters.

 Mattye has closed transactions financed by 9% tax credits, as well as mixed finance transactions utilizing 4% tax credits plus bonds including rebuilding of the Gulf Coast utilizing Go Zone financing after the 2005 and 2007 hurricanes and assists clients with developments that utilize disaster relief funds.
 She has experience in the U.S. Department of Treasury’s New Market Tax Credit program, Community Development Entities (CDE), commercial and community development, legislation and governmental affairs.
 In response to a ruling by the Texas Attorney General that Public Housing Authorities did not have explicit authority to issue debt, Mattye was the primary drafter of the Public Facility Corporation Act, a statute that has been extensively utilized to facilitate and foster public-private partnerships for housing and community development.

 Mattye formerly served as Trustee of the Texas Political Subdivisions Insurance Pool Fund and is a former Chair of the Governing Committee of the ABA Forum on Affordable Housing and Community Development Law.
 She is the immediate Past-President of the Housing and Development Law Institute (HDLI), a national non-profit comprised of industry leaders focused on legal education.
 Her current community activities include service to the Dallas Assembly, The Real Estate Council, Dallas historical Society, Jack & Jill of America, and the UT Longhorn Alumni Band.